Cybereason/siofra/README.txt

 # License

-Siofra is licensed under the GLP 3 license.
+Siofra is licensed under the GPL 3 license.
 See LICENSE.MD for details.

 # Contact